OutofSpaceUwU/Dreamy-Code/README.md

 ### Level Roles

 These roles are applied automatatically by the Arcane Bot and provide special perks.
 In order to earn a role who have to particpate activly.
-A full leaderboard of every participant can be found here: [Link to Leaderboard]()
+A full leaderboard of every participant can be found here: https://arcane.bot/lb/MoniHeichou

 > However messages in the channels listed below do not give the user any xp.

 - `support`
 - `logs`
-- `『👾』bot-commands`
+- `bot-commands`

 | Role         | Abilities                                                        | Required XP |
 | ------------ | ---------------------------------------------------------------- | ----------- |